nerditron/retext-anti-woke/readme.md

 ## What is this?

-This package is a [unified][] ([retext][]) plugin that doesn’t coddle your feelings.
+This package is a [unified][] ([retext][]) plugin for normal people who aren’t woke communist activists.
-It’s a fork of “retext-equality”, flipped on its head to hunt down and destroy woke jargon—think “social justice,” “microaggressions,” “safe spaces,” and “proletariat”—and swap them out for direct, no-nonsense alternatives.
-Sick of the PC police?
-This is your weapon.
+Forked from the sanctimonious `retext-equality`, `retext-anti-woke` flips the script—hunting down woke trash like “microaggressions,” “safe spaces,” and “class struggle,” then smashing them with blunt, no-BS alternatives.

 ## When should I use this?

-Use it when you’re done with the woke word salad and want your writing to hit hard and clear.
+Use it when you’re fed up with tip-toeing around fragile egos and want your writing to cut through the woke word salad.
-If you’re a writer who’s tired of tiptoeing around snowflakes, this plugin’s got your back.
+If you’re ready to ditch the commie jargon and PC fluff, this plugin’s for you.
+Don’t bother if you’re too weak to handle the truth.

 ## Install